 I want to spend the rest of my life with you – Usually something you say when you are proposing to someone.

 You will need access to a Lingvist subscription in order to get this English deck, but currently all new learners have the opportunity to use a free trial of Lingvist.

 If there is something more that you’d like to see here, don’t hesitate to reach out to us on Twitter @lingvist so we can continue to add to this resource.

 Romantic English Phrases Poster

-Feel free to print this for your study area, or share it on your website or blog using the code below.
+Feel free to print this for your study area, or share it on your website or blog.